-This way of thinking about Bayes’s Theorem is called the diachronic interpretation.
-“Diachronic” means that something is happening over time; in this case there is an implicit notion that the probability of the hypotheses changes, over time, as we see new data.
+This way of thinking about Bayes’s theorem is called the diachronic interpretation.
+“Diachronic” means that something is happening over time; in this case the probability of the hypotheses changes, over time, as we see new data.

-In some cases, we can compute the prior based on background information.
-For example, the Cookie Problem specifies that we choose a bowl at random with equal probability.
+Sometimes we can compute the prior based on background information.
+For example, the cookie problem specifies that we choose a bowl at random with equal probability.

 The likelihood is usually the easiest part to compute.
-In the Cookie Problem, if we know which bowl the cookie came from, we can get the probability of getting a vanilla cookie by counting.
+In the cookie problem, if we know which bowl the cookie came from, we find the probability of a vanilla cookie by counting.

 The normalizing constant can be tricky.
-It is supposed to be the probability of seeing the data under any hypothesis at all, but in the most general case it is hard to see what that means.
+It is supposed to be the probability of seeing the data under any hypothesis at all, but in the most general case it is hard to nail down what that means.

 In that case we can compute p(D) using the law of total probability, which says that if there are two exclusive ways that something might happen, you can add up the probabilities like this: